edgedb/edgedb-js/qb/README.md

 yarn generate:dev
 ```

-Files are generated into `qb`
+4. Scratchpad: `qb/playground.ts`

-6. Scratchpad: `qb/playground.ts`
+Run `yarn play` inside `edgedb-js/qb` to execute `qb/playground.ts` in watch mode.
+This is an easy way to test things in development.

-This file uses the symlinked version of `edgedb-js`, which is _built_ version of edgedb-js.
-You need to re-run `yarn build` for any changes to `edgedb-js` to be reflected in your playground code.
-Running the `yarn build:dev` watcher is an easy way to rebuild the project anytime you make a change.
+All imports from `"edgedb"` resolve to the symlinked version of `edgedb-js`.
+This imports the _built_ library, not the so you need to re-run `yarn build` inside `edgedb-js` for changes to be reflected in your playground code.
+Running the `yarn build:dev` watcher inside the root `edgedb-js` directory is an easy way to rebuild the project anytime you make a change.